openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

    include.

 #. (optional) To change the order of the steps, drag the steps into the order
-   that you want using the bar at the left side of the steps.
+   that you want using the bar on the left side of the steps.

 .. _PA ORA Assignment Schedule: